brugr9/Heartbeat51/README.md

 <div style='page-break-after: always'></div>

-On BeginPlay the MQTT Client is crated and connected.
-If the connection was accepted, the topic is subscribed. `OnMessage` the received MQTTClientMessage Payload (cp. listing 2.4.) is evaluated.
+`OnBeginPlay` an MQTT-Client is crated and connected.
+If the connection was accepted, the topic is subscribed. `OnMessage` the received MQTT-Client-Message payload is evaluated (cp. listing 2.4.).

-*Listing 2.4.: Topic psl/hr JSON-Payload*
+*Listing 2.4.: Topic psl/hr, example Payload in JSON*
 ```json
 {
     "clientId": "MyPSL-01",